 I made the decision to glue them right onto my hand made hearts.
 Next, I glued the plain grapevine hearts, directly to the twine, in an every other fashion.

-By the way, I didn’t measure the spacing percisely, however, you can if you want to.
-With the length I had it was easy to eyeball them.
+By the way, I didn’t measure the spacing precisely, however, you can if you want to.
+I just used the eyeball method!

 Step 5 – Add the Ribbon & Display